meistericham/n8n-free/Install n8n docker.md

-# 🚀 BUILDS Module 2: Install & Deploy n8n using Docker + Update Guide (with Backup)
+# 🚀 BUILDS Module 2: Install & Deploy n8n using Docker + Update Guide (with Backup & Explanations)

-This guide helps you **install and deploy n8n** on your GCP VM quickly and avoid common installation errors, plus includes how to **update to the latest n8n image with backup**.
+This guide helps you **install and deploy n8n** on your GCP VM quickly and avoid common installation errors, plus includes how to **update to the latest n8n image with backup**, with explanations for each command clearly placed **as notes below commands** to avoid copy-paste confusion.

 ---

 ## 🔷 📌 Prerequisites

 * GCP VM (e2-micro, Ubuntu 22.04 LTS recommended)
-* Firewall open for TCP:5678
+* Firewall open for TCP:5678 (so you can access n8n from your browser)
-* Optional: swap file for micro VM stability
+* Optional: swap file for micro VM stability (to avoid out-of-memory issues)

 ---